 Chair/Co-opted Governor Ms Jo McKenzie

 Vice-Chair/Elected Parent Governor Mr Matt Morgan

 Local Authority Governor Mr John Wattam

 Clerk Mrs Sarah Buchanan

-We are currently working with our school council to produce a mini-profile of each governor.
+We are working with our School Council to produce a mini-profile of each governor.

 Parents/carers are welcome to contact the Chair of Governors about relevant strategic matters via the school email at: email@example.com.